Santi-3rd/LottaGames/README.md

 # LottaGames

 Welcome to LottaGames!
 This is a web application designed to help you organize your video game library, write reviews, and discover new games.
-Similar to Goodreads for books, LottaGames provides a platform for managing your gaming experiences.

 ## Features